MateoBaLa/geo_env/README.md

-Geo-Envi modeling course with code # geo_env
+Geo-Envi modeling course with code for modeling